 Nutrition

-Please do let us know if you make this eggplant dip recipe in the comments below as we’d love to know how it turns out for you.
+Please do let us know if you make this spiced eggplant dip recipe inspired by fish-fragrant eggplant in the comments below.
+We love to know how our recipes turn out for you.

 Hi, This turned out great.
 Only had plain corn chips to have it with but it turned out great.
 Reckon this would be good with some toasted sourdough.
 I’ll try that next time we make a Chinese feast!
 Cheers!